rbatllet/spring-boot-websocket-demo/README.md

 - Support for message formatting with placeholders
 - Support for plural forms
 - Date and time formatting according to the selected locale
+- Dynamic UI updates when changing language

+## Enhanced User Experience Features

+The application includes several features to enhance the user experience:

+### Dynamic Button States

+- The "Connect" button is disabled until a valid name is entered
+- The "Connect" button changes to "Disconnect" when connected
+- The "Send" button is disabled until a message is entered

+### Message Formatting

+- Users can display formatting options by clicking the "Show formatting options" button
+- Supported HTML tags include bold, italic, underline, highlight, and strikethrough
+- The formatting options panel can be hidden by clicking the "Hide formatting options" button

+### Error Handling

+- Errors are displayed directly in the chat for better visibility
+- Connection errors are clearly indicated with appropriate messages
+- XSS protection prevents malicious content from being displayed

+### User Count Display

+- The number of online users is displayed with proper pluralization
+- The count updates dynamically when users join or leave
+- The display updates correctly when changing languages

 ## Microservices Architecture Considerations